 Countercyclical capital buffer unchanged at 2.5 percent

-At its meeting on 16 August 2023, Norges Bank’s Monetary Policy and Financial Stability Committee decided to maintain the countercyclical capital buffer rate at 2.5 percent.
-This requirement helps banks to remain resilient.
+At its meeting on 24 January 2024, Norges Bank’s Monetary Policy and Financial Stability Committee decided to keep the countercyclical capital buffer rate unchanged at 2.5 percent.

 The countercyclical capital buffer is intended to strengthen banks’ solvency and mitigate the risk that banks amplify an economic downturn.
 According to the capital framework, the countercyclical capital buffer is intended, in principle, to range between 0 percent and 2.5 percent.
 Norges Bank will normally set the buffer rate in the upper part of this range.
-If a downturn will or could cause a marked reduction in credit supply, the countercyclical capital buffer rate should be lowered.
 Norges Bank sets the countercyclical capital buffer rate each quarter.

 The Committee unanimously decided to keep the countercyclical capital buffer rate at 2.5 percent.